rma4711/kubermatic-heise-kubernetes-security/0504_mla/README.md

 # MLA

-In this lab you will setup an MLA stack.
+In this lab you will setup an MLA stack for security.

 ## trivy